AdamFHolt/adamfholt.github.io/_pages/research.md

  -->
 <h3 style="font-weight: bold">Research overview</h3>
 <p style="padding-top:20px">
 We strive to isolate the forces that govern the geologic evolution of plates, plate boundaries and the flowing mantle, and, in turn, constrain the rates and scales over which deformation occurs.
-To achieve this, we integrate a diverse set of modeling techniques with a range of geological observations.
+To achieve this, we integrate a range of modeling techniques with geological observations.
 Particular research themes include:

 1) Developing methods to place plate boundaries into a global framework.
 Ultimately, we strive to isolate the two-way interactions that occur between regional-scale plate boundaries and global-scale mantle circulation.